COVID-19 Free School Meal Vouchers

 9. When will I receive my vouchers?

-Vouchers will be sent out each week.
+Vouchers will be sent out by text message and email.
 Some email accounts may send the email to your junk folder, so do check this folder for your instructions on how to pick your supermarket and receive your voucher.
+If your children are at more than one school, it is likely you will receive your vouchers on different days.
+It will take a number of days for everybody to receive all of their vouchers.
+If you have not received your vouchers please do contact the school.

 10. What will my child’s school do with my information?

-The school will pass your information to Wonde, who will use the information you give to send out the supermarket voucher.
+The school will pass your information to Surrey County Council’s fulfilment agency, Wonde, who will use the information you give to send out the supermarket voucher.
 A privacy notice explains how the data will be used and then once used, destroyed.

 11. Who can I talk to if I think there is a mistake or if I don’t receive my voucher?

-If you think there is a mistake with the information about you or your household, or the voucher is not received, please contact the school reception.
+If you haven’t received your voucher, please do check your junk folder for the email in the first instance.
+If you think there is a mistake with the information about you or your household, or the voucher is not received, speak to your child’s school to check that all of your information is correct.

 12. My child lives in Surrey but goes to school in another authority area, what help will I get?

-Each school is making its own arrangements.
-We recommend that you talk to your child’s school in the first instance and they will be able to tell you what arrangements are in place.
+Each local authority has made arrangements for the children that go to school in their area.
+In some areas you will need to apply for the help that is offered.
+If you live in Surrey and your child goes to school elsewhere, we recommend that you talk to your child’s school in the first instance and they will be able to tell you what arrangements are in place.

 13. Who decides who is eligible for Free School Meals?